ESIPFed/Awesome-Earth-Artificial-Intelligence/README.md

 * [Planet Snow Mapping](https://github.com/acannistra/planet-snowcover) - Introduction to using Planet imagery to map snow cover

 * [Machine Learning Pipeline for Climate Science](https://ml-clim.github.io/drought-prediction/) - an end-to-end pipeline for the creation, intercomparison and evaluation of machine learning methods in climate science

+* [AI Cheatsheets](https://github.com/kailashahirwar/cheatsheets-ai) - Essential Cheat Sheets for deep learning and machine learning engineers.
+It contains a lot of useful tutorials to learn awesome tricks on AI engineering

 | ▲ [Top](#awesome-earth-artificial-intelligence) |
 | --- |